lbogdan/ramblings/kubernetes-kubeadm-adventure/README.md

 # IMAGE               TAG                 IMAGE ID            SIZE
 ```

 As expected, it doesn't have any images yet, and it's not running any pods / containers.
 But wait, why is the network not ready?
 Were we wrong in deleting the default CNI network configs?
-Well, no, Kubernetes [network plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) are supposed to be installed **after** you have a running cluster.
+Well, no, Kubernetes [network plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) are supposed to be installed **on top of** a running cluster.

 ## Kernel Configuration